Flags in the Netherlands: everything you need to know

 Did you know that the first mention of the Dutch flag dates from 1572?
 Image: Unsplash

-In 1937, Queen Wilhelmina issued a no-nonsense royal decree declaring that “The colours of the flag of the Kingdom of the Netherlands are red, white and blue.”
+In 1937, Queen Wilhelmina issued a no-nonsense royal decree declaring, “The colours of the flag of the Kingdom of the Netherlands are red, white and blue.”

-In the official lingo, the colours are actually clear vermilion, clear white, and cobalt blue — but who uses the word “vermillion”?
+In the official lingo, the colours are clear vermilion, clear white, and cobalt blue — but who uses the word “vermilion”?

 While the first flag of the Netherlands was orange, white, and blue (we’ll get to that later), the orange stripe was gradually replaced by a red one during the 17th century.
 This became known as the Statenvlag (States Flag).